EGI-Federation/glite-info-update-endpoints/README.md

 # glite-info-update-endpoints

-This component is used with Top BDII and is intented to update LDAP endpoits for EGI.
+This component is used with Top BDII and is intended to update LDAP endpoints for EGI.
 BDII documentation is available at
 [gridinfo documentation site](https://gridinfo-documentation.readthedocs.io/).